The Romanian tax year runs from 1 January to 31 December.

 In case of salary income derived from a Romanian employer, under a local employment contract, the income tax and mandatory social contributions are withheld from the employee’s salary at the time the salary is paid.
 The taxes have to be reported and paid by the local employer to the tax authorities by the 25th day of the month following the one the salary income relates to.

-Individuals deriving income, such as income from the following categories, might have to file the Annual Single Return (the situation should be analysed on a case-by-case basis):
+Individuals deriving income, from Romania or from abroad, such as income from the following categories, might have to file the Annual Return (the reporting obligation should be analysed on a case-by-case basis based on individuals’ tax residence position and on the income’s source country):

 - Income from other sources.

-Through the Annual Single Return to be filed, the individuals have to declare the final income obtained during the previous year, as well as the estimated one to be obtained in the current year, for both income tax and social contributions purposes.
-The filing deadline is 15 March.
+Through the Annual Return to be filed, the individuals have to declare the final income obtained during the previous year, as well as the estimated income to be obtained in the current year, for both income tax and social contributions purposes.
+The filing deadline is 25 May.

-The payment of tax liabilities due (income tax and/or social contributions) is to be made based on a self-assessment made by the individuals, in accordance with the information reflected in the Annual Single Return, within the same reporting deadline (i.e. 15 March).
+The payment of tax liabilities due (income tax and/or social contributions) is to be made based on a self-assessment made by the individuals, in accordance with the information reflected in the Annual Return, within the same reporting deadline (i.e. 25 May).

-Spouses are treated as individual (separate) taxpayers; the concept of joint filing does not exist in the Romanian tax legislation.
+Spouses are treated as individual (separate) taxpayers; the concept of joint filing is not regulated in the Romanian tax legislation.

 Payment of tax